-Let’s face it–working from home can be difficult.
-However, working from home during a global pandemic can be an all-out life-altering experience.
+Let’s face it–working from home has its challenges.
+Working from home during a global pandemic can be an all-out life-altering experience.

-Due to the COVID-19 pandemic, many public entities have transitioned to a partial or complete work-from-home environment.
-Not only can this lead to employers and employees feeling disconnected from one another, but it can also result in compounded feelings of anxiety and uncertainty.
+Many public entity employees have transitioned to a partial or complete work-from-home environment.
+The newest normal can lead to employers and employees feeling disconnected from one another; feeling isolated and disengaged can compounded feelings of anxiety and uncertainty.

 The good news?
 As with most everything, even this situation has a silver lining.
 People from around the world are leveraging technology in unique and exciting ways to stay more connected now than ever before.
 People are being incredibly resourceful, identifying helpful tips and tricks to stay engaged while working remotely.
 These resources can help individuals cope with the added stress and anxiety that social distancing can bring.
 In addition to becoming a video conferencing pro, you can also incorporate a handful of daily, easy to adopt habits into your workweek to help keep you and your employees engaged and productive.